azriel91/ops_ux/src/state_visibility.md

 * Additional steps discovered at runtime are "sub-steps".
 * Elapsed duration is essential.
 * Accurate estimated duration remaining is nice, but can be difficult to provide.

+## Live Demo

+* All tasks are listed.
+* Each task has progress limit.
+* Colours for failure / success / in progress.